1981 England riots: Brixton

-On the evening of 10 April, at around 17:15, a black youth was stabbed by three other black youths in an attack seen by a police patrol in Atlantic Road.
+On the evening of 10 April, at around 17:15, a Black youth was stabbed by three other Black youths in an attack seen by a police patrol in Atlantic Road.
 As he was being helped, a large hostile crowd gathered.
 As the police tried to take him to a waiting car on Railton Road, the crowd intervened.
 The police were attacked and the struggle only ended when more police officers arrived; the youth was taken to a hospital.
 The crowd is reported to have believed that the police stopped and questioned the stabbed youth, rather than help him.
 Rumours spread that the youth had been left to die by the police or that the police looked on as the stabbed youth was lying on the street.
-Over 200 youths reportedly turned on the police.
+More than 200 youths reportedly turned on the police.
 In response the police decided to increase the number of police foot patrols in Railton Road, despite the tensions, and continue "Operation Swamp 81" throughout the night of Friday the 10th and into the following day, Saturday, 11 April.
 During the disturbances, 299 police were injured, and at least 65 civilians.
 61 private vehicles and 56 police vehicles were damaged or destroyed.
 28 premises were burned and another 117 damaged and looted.
 82 arrests were made.
 Reports suggested that up to 5,000 people were involved in the riot.